State Fact Sheet

 Public Safety in South Carolina

-South Carolina was one of the first states to enact comprehensive sentencing and corrections reform as part of what became known as the Justice Reinvestment Initiative.
+South Carolina was one of the first states to enact comprehensive sentencing and corrections reforms as part of what became known as the Justice Reinvestment Initiative.
 The 2010 law, S.B.
-1154, modified dozens of sentencing policies, improved parole decision-making, strengthened community supervision, and required oversight and accountability.
-The measure was expected to save state taxpayers as much as $241 million over five years.
-From 2010 to 2014, South Carolina nearly halved the number of offenders in its custody for violating the terms of parole or probation and saved nearly $20 million in related costs between fiscal years 2011 and 2014.
+1154, modified dozens of sentencing policies, improved parole decision-making, strengthened community supervision, and required legislative oversight and accountability.
+As of 2015, the Omnibus Crime Reduction and Sentencing Reform Act has cut the state’s daily prison population by more than 9 percent (to 22 percent below projections), increased probation and parole completion rates by 12 and 9 percent, respectively, and closed two and a half prison facilities.
+The state has also realized better returns on public safety: The violent and property crime rates fell by 16 and 7 percent, respectively, between 2010 and 2013.
+To date, the measure has saved the state at least $18.7 million, with additional cost savings arising from avoiding projected prison population increases.
 The legislation originated in the bipartisan, interbranch South Carolina Sentencing Reform Commission, which worked with Pew and its partners to conduct research and develop policy recommendations.

 This approach is soft on the taxpayer and smart on crime.
 It is soft on the taxpayer because it will reduce the need to build more prisons.
 It is smart on crime because community-based alternatives such as restitution and drug courts entail more accountability and have been proven to reduce recidivism.